 While it may seem advantageous to show investors that the company will significantly grow, it’s a possibility that results may disappoint.
-Even worse, business decisions may have been made using such projections (aka money down the drain).
-When in doubt, it is a good idea to be more conservative and leave some “slack” in the projections in case sales goals are not reached or are delayed.
+Even worse, business decisions may have been made using such projections (aka best guess scenarios).
+When in doubt, it is a good idea to be more conservative and leave some room in the projections in case of emergency, unforeseeable large expenses, or a drop in revenue and sales.

 7. Start Early

-Businesses should begin the annual budgeting process by October to allow sufficient time to craft a detailed estimate before the year ends.
+Businesses should begin the annual budgeting process three to four months before the start of their fiscal year to allow sufficient time to craft a detailed estimate before the year ends.
 However, the annual business budget should be monitored and updated on an ongoing basis.
 For this reason, it’s never too late to get started.

 8. Monitor, Evaluate & Reforecast

 Once you complete the budgeting process, the biggest mistake you could make is to file it away only to pull it out again at the end of the following year.

 A budget should be monitored monthly, or sometimes weekly for smaller companies.
 Budgets should be edited if circumstances change, like bringing in more fruitful accounts or losing critical customers.

 If you have a CFO on your team, they can help facilitate a strategic forecasting process that extends beyond the annual budget and encompasses more of a three-year plan.
 This can help push your company to think about future business decisions and goals.